bgreenblatt/git-tips/README.md

 So, now you can see the two parent commit ids of the merge commit.
 Usually it is the second parent, so you would specify -m 2 on the git cherry-pick command:

     git cherry-pick -m 2 <merge commit>

+### See deleted files

+   git log --diff-filter=D --summary

+If you know the name of the file you want to find, you could do:

+   git log --follow -- <full-path>